jlewicki/tree_state_machine/README.md

    finalStates: [
       FinalState(
          States.lockedOut,
-         // Optional onEnter callback may be provided. onMessage and onExit are not available for final
+         // An optional onEnter callback may be provided. onMessage and onExit are not
-         // states.
+         // available for final states.
          onEnter: (TransitionContext ctx) {
             // Add onEnter logic here
          }